a-lud/sea-snake-selection/assembly/README.md

 The software
 [NextPolish](https://nextpolish.readthedocs.io/en/latest/index.html) was
-then used to perfrom two rounds of short-read polishing.
+then used to perform two rounds of short-read polishing.
 The alignment pipeline recommended in the `NextPolish` documentation was manually implemented before running the polishing software.

 Two iterations of the following alignment pipeline were applied to:

 - Round 1: `Medaka` polished genome as the reference
-- Round 2: Round 1 NextPolish genome as the reference
+- Round 2: Round 1 `NextPolish` genome as the reference

-The script used for polishing with `NextPolish` is `03-nextpolish-hydrophis_elegans.sh`.

 ``` bash
 # Align, filter, sort and mark duplicates